Spellcasting 201: The Sorcerer's Appliance: Story

 Losing Lola before their relationship has even seriously started is only one of many unexpected consequences of Ernie's hijinks.
 First of all, having caught his wife cheating on him with an elephant brought to the house by Ernie as one of his tasks, Otto Tickingclock dies of shock leaving the university president's post vacant.
 Several candidates apply, but a series of freak accidents causes most of them to forfeit—all but two, one of the two being the alchemy professor Bruce Hiddenmolar whom Ernie finds disturbingly familiar-looking and who seems to dislike our hero as much as Chris Cowpatty.
 The alliance formed by the two allows the professor to learn about the "identity assumption" power of the Sorcerer's Appliance, which he decides to use to make his last remaining opponent step down.
 Right after Ernie has brought in the Appliance's final attachment, which apparently is to enable the device's "necromancy" mode, Hiddenmolar confronts him at the laboratory, revealing in the obligatory scheme-revealing sequence that he is in fact Joey Rottenwood, Ernie's stepfather and a sworn enemy of the SU, planning to become the president to have the university disbanded.

-Fortunately for our hero, Rottenwood and Cowpatty leave him alone at the locked laboratory.
-In a series of daring and cunning actions Ernie escapes, recovers the necromancy attachment from Rottenwood, brings the corpse of Otto Tickingclock to the appliance and resurrects him.
-At the last moment Joey's plan to become the president gets foiled, with the archvillain himself ending up at the centre of a sewage explosion.
+However, Rottenwood and Cowpatty leave him alone at the locked laboratory.
+Ernie escapes, recovers the necromancy attachment from Rottenwood, brings the corpse of Otto Tickingclock to the appliance, and resurrects him.
+At the last moment, Joey's plan to become the president gets foiled, with the archvillain himself ending up at the centre of a sewage explosion.

-All in all, his sophomore year ends quite well for Ernie Eaglebeak.
-Although once again he did not get the girl (then again he did get a girl or make it several girls and several times too, possibly), he has once again almost single-handedly saved the Sorcerer University—and made it into the fraternity of his choice, along with advancing another year, into Spellcasting 301.
+Ernie Eaglebeak sophomore year concludes on a generally successful note.
+Although he does not win the affection of the girl he initially pursues, he does have several romantic encounters during the year.
+More significantly, he once again plays a central role in saving Sorcerer University from danger.
+He also joins the fraternity of his choice and advances to his junior year, setting the stage for Spellcasting 301.